mm47/ct-icons/README.md

 ### LINUX SYSTEM
 1. Back up the cons.py file from the /usr/share/cherrytree/modules/ directory on your system.
 2. Copy all the files from the glade folder to the /usr/share/cherrytree/glade/ directory on your system.
-3. Copy the cons.py file from the modules folder to the /usr/share/cherrytree/modules/ directory and confirm the overwriting action.
+3. Copy the cons.py file from the modules folder to the /usr/share/cherrytree/modules/ directory on your system and confirm the overwriting action.

 NOTE: You will need root privilege for this.